Growing Together Since 1950

 1950s

-It started with a small seed: an idea that all children had the right to an education,A founding parent with a child medical care and places to play, regardless of their abilities or disabilities.
+It started with a small seed: an idea that all children had the right to an education,A woman and child posing for the camera. medical care, and places to play, regardless of their abilities or disabilities.
 Back in 1950, there weren’t many choices if you had a child with a developmental disability.
 Services and supports were nonexistent.
 Parents were routinely encouraged to have their children institutionalized once they were diagnosed with a developmental disability.
 But a group of St. Louis area mothers decided to fight for other options.
 The women traveled to the first national convention of the National Association of Parents and Friends of Mentally Retarded Children, then started a St. Louis chapter.
-In 1952 the group became known as the St. Louis Association for Retarded Children.
+In 1952, the group became known as the St. Louis Association for Retarded Children.
 And very quickly, amazing things began to happen.

 1960s